BestTimesToVisit.com Logo

 transport

-Master the art of the Grab app.
-This ride-hailing service is your best friend for getting around cities like Bangkok, Kuala Lumpur, and Singapore.
-It's often cheaper and more reliable than taxis, and you'll know the price upfront, avoiding any haggling or meter disputes.
+Embrace the Grab app for getting around cities like Bangkok, Kuala Lumpur, and Singapore.
+It's the Southeast Asian equivalent of Uber, often cheaper than taxis, and you'll know the price upfront, avoiding any 'getting lost' scams.

 culture